top of page

 image.png

-2024 Research Assistant Recruitment in Spring
+2025 Research Assistant Recruitment in Summer

 1.png

-For questions about the lab and research assistant positions,
+For questions about the lab and RA positions, please feel free to contact snu.cnslab@gmail.com

 © 2015 서울대학교 심리학과 임상신경과학 연구실